AdaptivMCP/AdaptivMCP/ASSISTANT_HANDOFF.md

 Avoid unqualified global GitHub search for routine work.
 Prefer repository-scoped search and helpers such as search_code_in_repo.

+7. Handling repeated tool failures

+Do not repeatedly call the same tool with identical arguments after a failure.
+Instead, summarize what happened, adjust based on the error (including re-reading the tool definition or relevant docs), or ask the human for guidance before trying again.

 ## Sources of truth for new assistants

 When a new assistant attaches to Joey's GitHub or Adaptiv Controller, they should treat the following as canonical truth.